babayoga101/SkriptDrugs/README.md

 Suggestions are always welcome!
 File them under the "Issues" section with the tag "Suggestions".

 How to install:
  - Download this repository by clicking "Download as ZIP"
  - Copy the .sk file
-	- Paste it into [Folder where you keep server files]>Plugins>Skript>Scripts
+ - Paste it into:
+	[Folder where you keep server files]>Plugins>Skript>Scripts
  - Type "Skript reload SkriptDrugs" into the console
  - If no errors occur, SkriptDrugs is installed!